-On April 3, 2020, the Company announced that the Canadian Department of National Defence (the "CDND") awarded a contract (the "Canadian Contract") to Meridian Medical Technologies, Inc., a Pfizer Company ("Meridian"), pursuant to which the CDND will purchase up to 15,325 courses of oral TPOXX® over four years for total potential payments of \$14.3 million.
-In the second quarter 2020, CDND purchased 2,500 courses for \$2.3 million.
-The remaining purchases are at the option of the CDND and are expected to occur after regulatory approval of oral TPOXX® in Canada.
+On April 3, 2020, the Company announced that the Canadian Department of National Defence (the "CDND") awarded a contract (the "Canadian Contract") to Meridian Medical Technologies, Inc., a Pfizer Company ("Meridian"), pursuant to which the CDND will purchase up to 15,325 courses of oral TPOXX® over four years for a total value of \$14.3 million, with an initial purchase of 2,500 courses for \$2.3 million and remaining purchases, at the option of the CDND, expected to occur after regulatory approval of oral TPOXX® in Canada.
 Meridian is the CDND's counterparty under the Canadian Contract, and SIGA is responsible for manufacture and delivery of any oral TPOXX® purchased thereunder.
 The contract award was coordinated between SIGA and Meridian under the international promotion agreement (the "International Promotion Agreement") that was entered into by the parties on June 3, 2019.